 Further, the Chase Ultimate Rewards program lets you cash in points for statement credits or cash back at a rate of one cent per point, so you’ll never be stuck with rewards you cannot use.

-The Capital One® Venture® Rewards Credit Card also makes it easy to earn flexible rewards.
-This card lets you earn 2X miles for each dollar you spend, and you can also earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months or 50,000 miles when you spend $3,000 on your card in the first three months.
+The Capital One Venture Rewards Credit Card also makes it easy to earn flexible rewards.
+This card lets you earn 2X miles for each dollar you spend, and you can also earn 60,000 bonus miles when you spend $3,000 on purchases in the first three months.
 You also get a credit for Global Entry or TSA Precheck, although you have to pay a $95 annual fee.